Skip to content

 worldjen dimensions list --model-type t2i --json

-Use this before creating runs from scripts so the script can choose dimensions compatible with the model type.
+Use this before running scoring or bench commands from scripts so the script can choose dimensions compatible with the model type.

 Models